-ANo person shall not apply coatings subject to the provisions of this rule except by using properly operated unless the application is performed with equipment and by operating according to the manufacturers operating guidelines.
+No person shall apply coatings subject to the provisions of this rule unless the application is performed with equipment operating according to the manufacturers operating guidelines.
 In addition, except as provided in Section D.4, the application method employed shall be one of the following:

-- 1. Electrostatic spray application, or - 2.
-Flow coat application, or
+- 1. Electrostatic spray application, or

+- 2. Flow coat application, or

 - 3. Dip coat application, or

-- 4. High volume, low pressure spraying equipment, or
+- 4. High volume low pressure spraying equipment, or

 - 5. Electrodeposition, or

 - 6. Hand application methods, or

 - 7. Detailing or touch-up guns, or

-- 8. Any other exacting application method that is demonstrated to the satisfaction of approved by the Control Officer, the Air Resources Board, and the Environmental Protection Agency, achieves that has a coating transfer efficiency at least equivalent to or greater than 65 percent transfer efficiency as demonstrated by measured using the test method specified in Section I.4.
+- 8. Any other application method approved by the Control Officer, the Air Resources Board, and the Environmental Protection Agency, that has a coating transfer efficiency equivalent to or greater than 65 percent efficiency as measured using the test method specified in Section I.4.

-F. Requirements - Closed Containers General Operating
+F. Requirements - General Operating